 Indigenous Australians have been living on this big island Australia for 1500,000 years.
 They are the oldest known human culture on earth.
 As this continent is far far away down under, they could keep their unique culture for so long time, till they got disturbed and destroyed by colonization 300 years ago.
 But such a deep rooted culture, their spirit essence, beliefs, rituals and cosmology still reflect the deepest collective memory of our human race.

 I first travelled to Australia in 2002 for two months.
-First month, I travelled as other tourist who first coming to this country, surfing, scuba diving and sailing and Fraser island adventure and so on..
-My second month, I did volunteer work for environment NGO for a month, going around national parks and organic farms and help them with their ecological projects.
-That was real fun and I just fell in love with nature there..
-But I didn’t have any opportunity to interact with indigenous Australian people, as they are invisible in Australian cities because they were pushed out to the “reserve” area like the other native people in North America by colonialism.
+First month, I travelled as other tourist who first coming to this country, surfing, scuba diving and sailing and so on..
+My second month, I did volunteer work for environment NGO for a month around national parks and organic farms, helping them with ecological projects.
+That was real fun and I just fell in love with nature there.

 After I came back home, many times my spirit heard the calling of this ancient land – it’s trees, winds, waters, rocks, lovely marsupial animals..
-I really really wanted go back to this big island and connect more with its nature and people.
+I really really wanted go back to this big island and connect more with its nature and people from the land.

 Therefore in 2008 I went back to OZ wonderland with the excuse of study.
 After second semester in the university, I went to this village that was actually a transformational portal for me.
 First day I arrived there, I got invited to sacred rock to the Bundjalong nation, there was a elders gathering.
 Such a honor, they shared their stories and the food and the sacred fire with me.
 Then I lived in this village for next 3 months in the jungle, heard the song of the forest fairies, played with mushroom spirits, purified my soul in their sacred water hole to be reborn.. ( spiralling storytelling 2)